mbasaglia/glaxnimate/docs/docs/contributing/roadmap.md

 Just a silly little list of things I currently plan and their status.
 It isn't meant to be exhaustive.

+For more details, you can check the [GitLab Board](https://gitlab.com/mattia.basaglia/glaxnimate/-/boards/2013081?label_name[]=Feature%20Request).

 ### Legend
 ✔️ = Done<br>
 🔧 = Work in progress<br>